 However, refined grains and simple sugars shouldn’t be consumed in large quantities (unless it’s to refuel your body after a hard workout).
 Refined grains are the likes of white flour used in things like white bread and pasta.
 Refined carbs are also known as simple carbs or processed carbs.
 Because they’ve been stripped of their nutritional value and vitamins, they’re considered ‘empty carbs.’
 Your body also digests them quickly, meaning that your blood sugar and insulin levels can spike, causing subsequent hunger and increased risk of insulin resistance.

 Why Are Refined Carbs Bad for Me?

-Refined carbohydrates are also linked to heart disease, colon cancer and obesity.
 If you’re concerned about being overweight, there’s a good chance refined carbs are one of the contributing factors.

-What all of this means is that when you consume refined carbphydrates, it’s essentially the same as fuelling your car with the wrong type of petrol.
+What this means is that when you consume refined carbphydrates, it’s essentially the same as fuelling your car with the wrong type of petrol.
 That means that you won’t get far in your day-to-day toing and froing, as well as stress management, and especially any health and fitness goals.

 Cutting refined carbs isn’t exactly a matter of sticking to some intense, difficult diet or making too many adjustments to your nutrition.
 It’s firstly about understanding that you need the right fuel.
 Refined carbs may fill the hole if you’re feeling peckish, but the same could be done with similar food sources that are also good for you.